sanskrit/raw_etexts_english/blogs/manasataramgini/2005-09-02_the-prelude-to-manas.md

 +++
-title = "The prelude toxa0Manas"
+title = "The prelude to Manas"

 +++
 From the time of the defeat of the Uighurs to the rise to the powerful